jscohen4/cohen-policy-tree-adaptation/README.md

 `baseline-cc.py` and `baseline-cc-parallel.py`: these scripts run baseline ORCA climate simulations, either locally on one processor or in parallel on 97 processors.
 The initially formated climate projection data must first be downloaded from the [orca_cmip5_inputs](https://github.com/jscohen4/orca_cmip5_inputs) repository.

-`optimization-parallel.py` performs the policy tree optimization described in Section 2.3.2: Multi-objective optimization.
+`optimization-parallel.py` performs the policy search described in Section 2.3.2: Multi-objective optimization.
+Optimized policies are stored as pickle files in the `snapshots` folder.

+`